HackBinghamton/git-tutorial/README.md

 ## What about GitHub?
 Now that you have a git repository on your computer, you might want to back it up somewhere safe.
-By uploading your git repository to github, you'll let other people see what you're working on and allow others to help you make an awesome project.
+By uploading your git repository to GitHub, you'll let other people see what you're working on and allow others to help you make an awesome project.
+You'll need a [GitHub account](https://github.com/join) to do this.
+Make sure you use the same email that you configured git with when you join.

 ### Make the repository
 ![New Repository](newrepo.png)